Kong/docs.konghq.com/app/_hub/kong-inc/session/_index.md

 The Session plugin extends the functionality of [lua-resty-session] with its own session data storage adapter when `storage=kong`.
 This stores encrypted session data into the current database strategy and the cookie does not contain any session data.
 Data stored in the database is encrypted and the cookie contains only the session id, expiration time, and HMAC signature.
 Sessions use the built-in Kong DAO `ttl` mechanism that destroys sessions after specified `cookie_lifetime` unless renewal occurs during normal browser activity.
 Log out the application via XHR request (or something similar) to manually handle the redirects.

 ## Logging Out

 It is typical to provide users the ability to log out (i.e., to manually destroy) their current session.
-Logging out is possible with either query params or `POST` params in the request URL.
+Logging out is possible with either query parameters or `POST` parameters in the request URL.
 The config's `logout_methods` allows the plugin to limit logging out based on the HTTP verb.
-When `logout_query_arg` is set, it checks the presence of the URL query param specified, and likewise when `logout_post_arg` is set, it checks the presence of the specified variable in the request body.
+When `logout_query_arg` is set, it checks the presence of the URL query parameter specified, and likewise when `logout_post_arg` is set, it checks the presence of the specified variable in the request body.
 Allowed HTTP verbs are `GET`, `DELETE`, and `POST`.
 When there is a session present and the incoming request is a logout request, the Kong Session plugin